How much can I expect to receive for my solar?

 6.9 to 8.4 |

 Retailers are not required to offer feed-in tariffs in line with our guide.
-Many retailers are offering feed-in tariffs above our guide.
-However, the offer with the highest feed-in tariff may not be the best overall deal, as some high feed-in tariffs may also be paired with higher retail prices.
-You need to consider the entire energy plan, as well as your electricity consumption and solar exports.
+Some retailers are offering feed-in tariffs above our guide.
+However, these offers may be conditional, for example, the retailer may require the household purchase a solar system or battery from them, or they may only offer a higher feed-in tariff to a daily capped volume of solar exports.
+Also, the highest feed-in tariff may not be the best overall deal, as some high feed-in tariffs may also be paired with higher retail prices.
+You need to consider the entire energy plan, as well as your electricity consumption and solar exports when comparing offers.

 What is IPART’s guide based on?